morganjwilliams/gs2020-python4geochem/README.md

 This presentation has been constructed using
 <a href="https://jupyter.org">Jupyter notebooks</a> and
 <a href="https://voila.readthedocs.io">Voilà</a> as an experiment in combining what
-would typically be found in a conference presntation with live-renedered interactive elements as a way to demonstrate aspects of software.
+would typically be found in a conference presentation with live-rendered interactive elements as a way to demonstrate aspects of software.